 RAIL Committee Meeting, Monday, November 28th, 7:00 p.m., David Emory - Chair, firstname.lastname@example.orgAtlanta Inner City Outings (ICO), Tuesday, November 29th, 7:30 p.m., Naomi Bock, email@example.com

 Smart Energy Team Meeting, Monday, December 5th, at Midtown Arts for "Revenge of the Electric Car," Mike Walls - Chair, firstname.lastname@example.org

 The Wildlands Committee would like to thank the volunteers who made our time at Hemlockfest a success!
 Thanks go to Phil Zinsmeister, Carol Goetzheimer, Frances Eubanks, Roger Buerki, Meghana Deshpande, and Michelle Kegler.
 And the Georgia Chapter would like to thank Committee Chair Mike Murdock for coordinating volunteers and supplies.
 Thank you, Mike!

 Georgia ForestWatch Seeks New Executive Director

-Nestled in the foothills of the Appalachians Mountains, Georgia ForestWatch is the leading non-profit environmental organization dedicated to preserving, protecting and restoring the 867,000-acre Chattahoochee-Oconee National Forests.
-Based in Ellijay Georgia, the region supports a broad array of recreational opportunities, including hiking, fishing, mountain biking, canoeing and wildlife viewing.
+Nestled in the foothills of the Appalachian Mountains, Georgia ForestWatch is the leading non-profit environmental organization dedicated to preserving, protecting and restoring the 867,000-acre Chattahoochee-Oconee National Forests.
+Based in Ellijay, Georgia, the region supports a broad array of recreational opportunities, including hiking, fishing, mountain biking, canoeing and wildlife viewing.
 We are currently looking for an Executive Director who can lead this prominent organization.
 Download the job description.

 John Muir, Nature's Beloved Son - Thru December 4th